wilkelab/r4s_benchmark/README.md

 This repository contains all the scripts and data to reproduce the results of:

 D. K. Sydykova, C. O. Wilke (preprint).
 Calculating site-specific evolutionary rates at the amino-acid or codon level yields similar rate estimates.
-PeerJ Preprints 5:e2739v1. doi: [10.7287/peerj.preprints.2739v1] (10.7287/peerj.preprints.2739v1)
+PeerJ Preprints 5:e2739v1. [https://peerj.com/preprints/2739v1/] (https://peerj.com/preprints/2739v1/)

 ##Contents: